 Disclaimer: I don’t suffer from any mental illness, but am a mental illness awareness advocate.
-(As I am part of the non-profit HEART) Mental Illness awareness is something I have always been passionate about, so I hope you enjoy my letter of awareness.
+(As I am part of the non-profit HEART) Mental Illness awareness is something I have always been passionate about, so I hope you enjoy my letter.

 Dear Mental Illness,